-While Johne’s disease is notifiable in Ireland it is not a notifiable animal disease in the UK.
+While Johne’s disease is notifiable in Ireland and some other countries it is not a notifiable animal disease in Great Britain.
 This difference in notification policy is probably down to the greater national importance of food manufacturing and export in Ireland.

-While there is an ongoing debate about the role of MAP as the primary causal agent of Crohn’s disease there is probably sufficient evidence that it is at least an opportunistic pathogen, a secondary pathogen.
-Perhaps we have now reached the point where the statutory arrangements for the HTST processing of milk should be increased and compulsory, national, Johne’s eradication schemes introduced?
+While there is an ongoing debate about the role of MAP as the primary causal agent of Crohn’s disease there is now a consensus that it is a human pathogen, however, this has still be to be formalised globally.
+In the meantime and until MAP can be eliminated from the milk supply it would be prudent to apply the precautionary principle and increase the statutory time / temperature conditions for the processing of milk and to introduce compulsory, national, Johne’s eradication schemes.

 Thanks to Professors Joe Frank and Horacio Bach for making copies of their work on MAP available.